ebird/auk/README.md

 devtools::install_github("mstrimas/auk")
 ```

 `auk` requires the Unix utility AWK, which is available on most Linux and Mac OS X machines.
 Windows users will first need to install [Cygwin](https://www.cygwin.com) before using this package.
+Note that **Cygwin must be installed in the default location** (`C:/cygwin/bin/gawk.exe` or `C:/cygwin64/bin/gawk.exe`) in order for `auk` to work.

 Vignette
 --------